 On school visits the teacher is responsible for taking the class medicine chest e.g. asthma pump, Epipen, enzymes, eczema cream with them.
-They may agree to take temporary responsibility for administering medicine e.g. antibiotics following the above procedure providing this is agreed and documented by a member of the SMT prior to the school trip.
+They may agree to take temporary responsibility for administering medicine e.g. antibiotics, following the above procedure, providing this is agreed and documented on the Risk Assesment, by a member of the SLT prior to the school trip.